noahehall/theBookOfNoah/gcp/readme.md

     - for large scale applications that are larger than two terabytes
     - full sql support for online transaction processing system
     - whenever high I/O global consistency is required
-### Cloud Datastore
-  - NoSQL horizontally scalable document store
-  - terabytes of capacity
-  - maximum unit size of one megabyte per entity
-  - best for app engine
-  - use cases
-    - store structured data/objects from app engine apps
-    - integration point for app engine and compute engine with cloud
-    - support for transactions
-    - sql like queries datastore as the integration point
-  - characteristics
-    - automatically handles sharding and replication
-    - offers transactions that affet multiple db rows
-    - SQL like queries
-    -

 ## Big Data and Machine Learning
   - requires investments in specific infrastructure and data processing